 Furthermore, the skills gained are widely required across sectors, including information and communication technologies, building construction, energy, machinery tools, and mobility.
 Graduates also obtain the necessary skills and knowledge to set up their own company or work in sales and marketing.

-Annual programme fees for the 2019-2021 edition are 2000€/year for EU students and 4000€/year for non-EU international students
+Annual program fees for the 2021-2023 edition are €2,000/year for EU students and €4,000/year for non-EU international students

-For students beginning in September 2019, EIT-Label scholarships from EIT RawMaterials of up to €9,000 per eligible student are available with additional financial support for student involvement in conferences, summer schools, and other events.
+For students beginning in September 2021, EIT-Label scholarships from EIT RawMaterials of €13,500 per eligible student are available.
 For information on how EIT-Label scholarships will be awarded and who is eligible, please contact the coordinating university directly: email@example.com.

 Who can apply?

-The program will deliver a Master's degree (120 ECTS) and is aimed at candidates who have a Bachelor's degree in Engineering and Environmental Sciences with advanced knowledge in Chemistry (minimum 3 years of study or 180 ECTS credits), or a Bachelor's Degree in Chemistry, Physical-Chemistry, Materials (or Matter) Sciences.
+The programme will deliver a Master's degree (120 ECTS) and is aimed at candidates who have a Bachelor's degree in Engineering and Environmental Sciences with advanced knowledge in Chemistry (minimum 3 years of study or 180 ECTS credits), or a Bachelor's Degree in Chemistry, Physical-Chemistry, Materials (or Matter) Sciences.